 Blended learning is an educational model with great potential to increase student learning outcomes and to create new roles for teachers.
-In this course you will learn about and then develop tools to build your own blended learning programme.
+In its basic and simplest definition, blended learning is an instructional methodology, a teaching and learning approach that combines face-to-face classroom methods with online activities.
+As a cost-effective way to overcome the issue of overcrowded classrooms, blended learning adds flexibility for students and offers a convenient alternative to learning.
+But it has quickly become much more than that.
+Institutions with blended learning models may also choose to reallocate resources to boost student achievement outcomes.
+The question of how to blend face-to-face and online instruction effectively is one of the most important we can consider as we move into the future.

-- 1.1 Main concept of blended learning and 4 basic blended learning models: (1) Rotation model, (2) Flex model, (3) A La Carte model and (4) Enriched Virtual model. - 1.2 The differences between blended learning models and when each model should be applied. - 1.3 How to integrate face-to-face and online learning in order to improve the learning outcomes. - 1.4 How to implement blended learning and successfully accomplished blended learning process. - 1.5 The main drivers of blended learning. - 1.6 The advantages and disadvantages of blended learning for teachers. - 1.7 The advantages and disadvantages of blended learning for students. - 1.8 How global trends in technology may affect blended learning in public health in the future.
+1.1 Main concept of blended learning and 4 basic blended learning models: (1) Rotation model, (2) Flex model, (3) A La Carte model and (4) Enriched Virtual model.

-2.0 The public health professional shall be able to:
+1.2 The differences between blended learning models and when each model should be applied.

+1.3 How to integrate face-to-face and online learning in order to improve the learning outcomes.

+1.4 How to implement and successfully accomplished blended learning process.

+1.5 The main drivers of blended learning.

+1.6 The advantages and disadvantages of blended learning for teachers.

+1.7 The advantages and disadvantages of blended learning for students.

+1.8 How global trends in technology may affect blended learning in public health.

-- 2.1 Use the technology tools and resources in order to support blended learning. - 2.2 Work in different environments and have the flexible time schedule. - 2.3 Know when blended learning is the best choice for the particular course. - 2.4 Design a successful blended learning strategy and identify methods for assuring successfully accomplished blended learning process. - 2.5 Target learning opportunities. - 2.6 Act as a learning facilitator. - 2.7 Constantly support students who are learning different things, at different paces, through different approaches. - 2.8 Participate in students' process of learning.
+2.1 Use the technology tools and resources in order to support blended learning.

+2.2 Work in different environments and have the flexible time schedule.

+2.3 Know when blended learning is the best choice for the particular course.

+2.4 Design a successful blended learning strategy and identify methods for assuring successfully accomplished blended learning process.
-Bonk CJ, Graham CR (Eds.)
-(2005).
-Handbook of blended learning: Global Perspectives, local designs.
-San Francisco, CA: Pfeiffer Publishing.

-Carman JM (2005).
-Blended Learning Design: Five Key Ingredients.
-Agilant Learning.
-Donoghue F (2011).
-The Strength of Online Learning.
-The Chronicle of Higher Education. http://chronicle.com/blogs/innovations/the-strengths-of-online-learning/29849 (Accessed on December 31, 2016).

-Friesen, N. (2012).
-Report: Defining blended learning.

-http://learningspaces.org/papers/Defining_Blended_Learning_NF.pdf (Accessed on December 31, 2016).

-Kelly R (2012).
-Blended Learning: Integrating Online and F2F.
-Online Classroom 12: 1,3.
-LEPHIE.
-Leaders for European Public Health. http://www.lephie.eu (Accessed on December 31, 2016).

-U.S. Department of Education, Office of Planning, Evaluation, and Policy Development, Evaluation of Evidence-Based Practices in Online Learning: A Meta-Analysis and Review of Online Learning Studies, Washington, D.C., 2010.
+2.5 Target learning opportunities and act as a learning facilitator.

+2.6 Constantly support students who are learning different things, at different paces, through different approaches.